Here is some information about how interest works and how you can reduce or avoid credit card interest altogether.

 When you make a payment, your money pays off what you owe in a specific order.
 The payment has to pay each of these items in full first before moving onto the next.
 This is why it can be difficult to put a dent in a large credit card balance.

 Because of this order, the simplest way to stop interest on a cash advance is to pay enough to bring your Visa balance to zero.
-Simply log into Online Banking and check that the new Visa balance displayed is zero after you make your payment.
+Simply log into Digital Banking and check that the new Visa balance displayed is zero after you make your payment.

 At DCU, we try to bring you the most convenient, competitive credit card programs possible.
 Use them well and they can make your financial life easier and contribute to your financial well-being.